Looking for something different

 I will provide all other supplies, manipulatives, curriculums, and supplemental materials.

-This rate is comparable to a M-F 1/2 day private preschool.
+This rate is comparable to a M-F 1/2 day private preschool and cheaper than most babysitters.

 As of now I am anticipating a schedule similar to this.